Complaints Procedure

 Client: natural or legal person who has purchased a Mediation or Training Service from the Conciliation Body Concordia et Ius srl

-Complainant: customer or his representative who submits a complaint to the Conciliation Body Concordia et Ius srl
+Complainant: customer or his representative who files a complaint with the Concordia et Ius srl Conciliation Body

 Complaint: expression of dissatisfaction with a service provided by the Conciliation Body Concordia et Ius srl with a request for a solution